Gustav Kasselstrand: Alternative for Sweden

 When Kasselstrand and William Hahne were expelled from the Sweden Democrats in the spring of 2015, media considered the possibility of the Youth League starting its own party to challenge the Sweden Democrats.
 Following the election of Jessica Ohlson as chair of the SDU following Kasselstrand's expulsion, the Youth League in its entirety was disassociated and a new Youth League, Young Swedes SDU, launched under runner-up Tobias Andersson’s leadership.
 The leadership of SDU stated that they would consider all opportunities to establish a new political party — which materialised when they contacted the election authorities regarding the registration of the party Alternative for Sweden.
 The registration for the party was completed on 13 December 2017.
 During a congress in Stockholm on 5 March 2018, Alternative for Sweden was officially launched.
 Kasselstrand held a speech during the meeting, talking about the future of the party and the future of Sweden.

 During the speech, Kasselstrand stated three points, saying: "Firstly: We are Sweden's anti-establishment party.
 Secondly: We are Sweden's return migration party!
 Thirdly: We are Sweden's next parliamentary party!"

 In a reportage made by TV4 after the speech, Kasselstrand talked further about the key points that he had mentioned and stated that Alternative for Sweden was against the establishment by saying that "We want to do everything we can to pass the Swedish political establishment to the dustbin of history."
 He also stated that they were the return migration party, saying that "We're the only party that dares to pursue the question regarding return immigration in Sweden."
 The third statement was that Alternative for Sweden was the party for "law and order".
 It also relied on Trump-like slogans like “draining the political swamp”, and decrying the Sweden Democrats as an authoritarian, oligarchic party too interested in power to mind its core principles or allow any internal frictions or controversy.

 2018 general election

 Soon after the party's launch on 5 March 2018, officials announced that Alternative for Sweden was to run for the 2018 general election.
-On 11 August 2018, Alternative for Sweden kicked of "Återvandringsturnén" ("The Return Immigration Tour") in Stockholm.
+On 11 August 2018, Alternative for Sweden kicked off "Återvandringsturnén" ("The Return Immigration Tour") in Stockholm.